 Joseph Downing received his PhD from the European Institute, London School of Economics in 2014.
 His thesis ‘Between Policy, Recognition and Rioting: Analyzing the role of urban governance, historical commemoration and public culture in defining inclusion in Marseille, Paris and Lyon’ involved significant fieldwork in France.
 He was awarded the AHRC block grant “European Languages and Culture” full scholarship for the 2009-2012 period and taught as a fellow at LSE until 2016.

-Marie Curie Fellow, CNRS, Aix-Marseille University
+Marie Curie Fellow, CNRS, Aix-Marseille University, SOAS University of London

-Associate, European Institute, London School of Economics and Political Science
+Guest Lecturer, London School of Economics and Political Science

 LSE, PhD European Studies

 new media & society, 22(3) 449-469, Tweeting Grenfell: Discourse and networks in critical constructions of British Muslim social boundaries on social media